 Symptoms of macular pucker range from mild to severe and may involve one or both eyes.
 Symptoms occur that include:

 Remember, if the macula is the only tissue involved, you do not lose your vision completely.
 The only area of vision affected by this disease is the central vision, so your side vision would remain intact unless you have other eye disease affecting it.

 Your ophthalmologist at Kaufman Eye Institute will diagnose an epi-retinal membrane by looking inside your eye with special lenses at a biomicroscope.
 At that time he will order an Ocular Coherence Tomography (OCT), to scan and examine your retina.
 OCT uses light waves to reveal specific layers of the retina.
 Sometimes a fluorescein angiography is run to look for leakage in or around the retina.

 For mild symptoms, no treatment is necessary.
 Updating your eyeglasses to the best prescription can help minimize your symptoms.
-Eyedrop or laser syrgery does not help this visual condition.
+Eyedrop or laser surgery does not help this visual condition.

 For more severe cases, a surgery called vitrectomy is recommended.
 This surgery is usually done as an outpatient procedure in an operating room.
-During this delicate surgery your ophthalmologist will use delicate instruments to remove the wrinkled tissue on your macula.
+During this delicate surgery Dr. Lin will use delicate instruments to remove the wrinkled tissue on your macula.
 After the scar tissue is removed, the macula will flatten over time and the vision will slowly improve.
-Surgery should be considered carefully by you and ophthalmologisy.
+Surgery should be considered carefully by you and your ophthalmologist.